Skip Navigation

 During her first season in Eugene, Marder helped oversee a 15 percent increase in run production over the previous year as the Ducks averaged nearly six runs a game and advanced to the NCAA Regional Final for the second season in a row.
 Oregon also led the league in stolen bases per game (1.69).

-Ariel Carlson made her way into the school record book with 15 home runs (tied for sixth), while McGowan became the first catcher to lead the team in batting (.375) since 2005.
-McGowan, Bunker, Delgado and Stevie Hansen were all named to the 2022 All-Pac-12 team, while Hansen, Paige Sinicki and Allison Benning made the Pac-12 All-Freshman Team.
+Carlson made her way into the school record book with 15 home runs (tied for sixth), while McGowan became the first catcher to lead the team in batting (.375) since 2005.
+McGowan, Bunker, Delgado and Stevie Hansen were all named to the 2022 All-Pac-12 team, while Hansen, Sinicki and Allison Benning made the Pac-12 All-Freshman Team.

 Additionally, McGowan, Bunker, Delgado and Hansen were all named to the NFCA All-Pacific Region team.

-Marder, who works primarily with the Oregon hitters, brings a decade of collegiate coaching experience to Eugene following stops at Oklahoma, Texas Tech, College of Charleston and Boise State.
+Marder arrived in Eugene on June 28, 2021, after successful stints as a hitting coach with multiple programs following a standout career as a player.
+Her decade of collegiate coaching experience prior to her move to Eugene included stops at Oklahoma, Texas Tech, College of Charleston and Boise State.
 She also played two seasons in the National Pro Fastpitch league and was a three-time All-American at Ohio State from 2007-10.

 At Oklahoma (2021), Marder was a part of the Sooners’ 2021 national title team as a volunteer analyst.
 She helped their offense to a record year in which they led the country in batting average, home runs, on-base percentage, slugging percentage and walks while scoring 10.63 runs per game.